 Is the Cairo Pass Worth It?

 PRO TRAVEL TIP: The Cairo and Luxor Pass are sold in US dollars and euros.
 Entrance fees into tombs, temples, museums and pyramids are in Egyptian pounds.
 Check the currency exchange rate before you go.
-As of January 2023, the US dollar is very strong, so it could be cheaper for paying each entrance fee, rather than getting the Cairo or Luxor Pass.
-However, once you have the pass, you no longer have to make trips to the ATM to withdraw Egyptian pounds, which can be a big hassle.
+As of January 2024, the US dollar is very strong, so it could be cheaper for paying each entrance fee, rather than getting the Cairo or Luxor Pass.

 The Luxor Pass